zenithexpo/temporary/aboutme.md

 Hey there!
 I'm Saurabh Kumar Singh 😊.

 I am currently working as an Intelligent Video Analytics Engineer @ **SmartCow AI Technologies Pvt.
-Ltd, Hyderabad** , working closely with the team to create cities smarter and to provide affordable AI at the Edge🏢.
+Ltd, Hyderabad** , working closely with the team to create cities smarter and providing affordable AI at the Edge🏢.
 I have completed B.Tech in the dept. of Computer Science And Engineering @ **IIIT Naya Raipur** 🎓👨‍🎓.